Customer service professionals (and the customer service skills they possess) are at the frontline of creating great brand experiences.

 Tips for social media customer service teams

-- Move negative customer interactions to a private channel so that they don't damage your brand image
+- Move public negative customer interactions to a private channel (like DMs) so that they don't damage your brand image.

-- Use the social media channels where your customers are the most active
+- Don’t worry about being on every social media channel, only use the ones where your customers are the most active.

-Most customer relationships span multiple channels, which means good customer service skills require bouncing from one channel to the next.
+Most customer relationships span multiple channels.
 As your brand grows, make sure your customer service agents are comfortable switching from one channel to the next.

 Tips for omnichannel customer support

-Offering customer support via multiple channels such as live chat, email, and social media provides customers with more options for contacting your company.
+Offering customer support via multiple channels such as live chat, email, call centers, and social media provides customers with more touchpoints for contacting your company.